 Get Out of That Rut

 You get started by taking action!
 You are currently in a rut.
-You go to school, attend classes and study.
+You go to work or school, attend classes and meetings, and study or prepare for the office each day.
 Doing the same thing every day makes it unlikely you will meet or notice someone new to start a relationship with.
 Begin by breaking your routine.

 First, identify interesting people.
-To do this you'll need to learn to trust your instincts and act on your first impression.
+To do this, you'll need to learn to trust your instincts and act on your first impression.
 Use conversation openers to make things more comfortable.
-Offer a compliment, be willing to share your view or make a request of someone while standing in line.
-For example: if you're in line at the coffee shop ask the person you are interested in what they have tried on the menu?
-You may not always feel like talking to new people and it will take some effort to move past that inertia, but the rewards will be worth it.
+Offer a compliment, be willing to share your view, or make a request of someone while standing in line.
+For example, if you're in line at the coffee shop ask the person you are interested in what they have tried on the menu.
+You may not always feel like talking to new people, and it will take some effort to move past that inertia, but the rewards will be worth it.

-Consider using an online service.
-There are many dating services out there, some connect people by personality likeness, others by common interest, and each has various screening tools.
-The benefit of using an online services is that it's a way to slow down the process of meeting people, which can be a plus to individuals who find the fast pace of meeting someone in person a little overwhelming.
-Online dating allows you to select potential dates, talk via email and then work up to meeting in-person.
+"The issue with me like most is that I am very shy when it comes to talking to guys..." notes reader RossyPossy.
+If this sounds like you, consider using an online service.
+There are many dating services out there.
+Some connect people by personality likeness, others by a common interest, and each has various screening tools.
+The benefit of using an online service is that it's a way to slow down the process of meeting people, which can be a plus to individuals who find the fast pace of meeting someone in person a little overwhelming.
+Online dating allows you to select potential dates, talk via email, and then work up to meeting in person.

 Changing your views about having a social life will mean taking action now.
-If you feel that fear and anxiety are stopping you, consider working with a life coach, dating coach or mental health professional to help you develop a plan of action as well as the social skills for interacting with men.
-Mark Twain said, All life demands change, variety, contrast - else there is small zest to it.
+If you feel fear and anxiety are stopping you, consider working with a life coach, dating coach, or mental health professional to help you develop a plan of action as well as the social skills for interacting with men.
+Mark Twain said, "All life demands change, variety, contrast - else there is small zest to it."
 It's time for you to get your zest on.